 What changes when soil and air both warm

 Colonies that slowed in winter pick up foraging again.
 Pet food bowls on laundry room floors, hummingbird drips on deck rails, and garbage day timing all matter.
 Outside, mulch that stayed damp against foundations all winter becomes a reliable corridor.
 Spiders are not the villain in every corner; they often signal flying insects gathering near lights.
 Read spiders in Western Washington if silk and egg sacs are your main worry, then return here for ant focused habits.
+Soil along south facing walls warms first, which can speed brood activity even when nights are still cool.
+Document sunny versus shady foundation faces when you call so treatment plans respect what your house actually does through the day.
+Pair that note with a slow exterior walk from May exterior walk for sills, gutters, and porches when guest season is close.

 Habits that reduce callbacks